SaurabPoudel/cracking_the_coding_interview/Trees/notes/BinaryTreeTraversals.md

   Order of the traversal: 5 6  2 9 11 3 4

-### How to remember DFS technique
+### How to remember DFS traversal sequence ?

 To remember dfs sequence we have a little trick.
-- In (root in the middle )
+> In (root in the middle )
-- Pre (root in the beginning)
+> Pre (root in the beginning)
-- Post (root at the last)
+  >Post (root at the last)
-and left always comes before right
+>and left always comes before right

+## BFS

+Breadth First Search sequence is easy to remember.

+For the given binary tree the sequence is :

+4 2 3 5 6 9 11

+> left->right